Electronic music - sync

 Consider our needs.

-That's already a lot of music covered - thirty-secondths are not very common, but 8PPQN will do that; almost nothing regular needs more than that
+- That's already a lot of music covered - thirty-secondths are not very common, but 8PPQN would do that; almost nothing regular needs more than that

 Yet if you want to do triplets, or clave-style rhythm, you often want a factor 3 in there, on top of a factor 2 or 4.